Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Canal Christmas, Christmas Tree Houseboat, Amsterdam, Netherlands

-Christmas events in Amsterdam are not limited to Christmas markets; there are several themed events that take place in December.
+Christmas events in Amsterdam are not limited to just Christmas markets; there are several themed performances that take place in December!

 World Christmas Circus Amsterdam